ubaid-syed016/ubaid-syed016/README.md

 - 👋 Hi, I’m @ubaid-syed016
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web development,DevOps,Jira and Linux.
-- 🌱 I’m currently learning Frontend
+- 🌱 I’m currently learning Frontend,DevOPs, Aws Account,Putty gen,Putty.
 - 💞️ I’m looking to collaborate on Development projects
-- 📫 How to reach me
+- 📫 How to reach me shahsyedubaidullah2@gmail.com
+-

 <!---
 ubaid-syed016/ubaid-syed016 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.